 She co-chaired a working group on Virtual Organizations for the NSF's Office of Cyberinfrastructure Task Force on Grand Challenge Communities in 2010.

-She serves on several advisory boards including The Texas Advanced Computing Center, the Board for the Center for Open Science, hackNY.org, Galaxy, and the Science Exchange.
+She serves on several advisory boards including The Texas Advanced Computing Center, the Center for Open Science, hackNY.org, Galaxy, and the Science Exchange.
 She is a nominated member of the Sigma Xi scientific research society.

 Her Erdös Number is 3.